-(5) The amounts reported in the Stock Awards column represent the aggregate grant date fair value of the RSUs granted to the Named

-Executive Officers during the years presented, as computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718.
-The assumptions used in calculating the grant date fair value of the RSUs are set forth in Note 12 to the consolidated financial statements disclosed in the Company's Annual Report on Form 10-K filed with the SEC on March 9, 2023
+(6) The amounts reported in the Stock Awards column represent the aggregate grant date fair value of the RSUs granted to the Named Executive Officers during the years presented, as computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("ASC 718").
+The assumptions used in calculating the grant date fair value of the RSUs are set forth in Note 13 to the consolidated financial statements disclosed in the Company's Annual Report on Form 10-K filed with the SEC on March 7, 2024.

-- (6) The amounts reported in the Option Awards column represent the aggregate grant date fair value of the incentive units of Excelerate, L.P. (the "Incentive Units") granted, initially or by modification of a previously-granted award, to the Named Executive Officers, as computed in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718.
-The Incentive Units are intended to constitute "profits interests" for U.S. federal income tax purposes.
-Despite the fact that the Incentive Units do not require the payment of an exercise price, they are most similar economically to stock options.
+(7) The amounts reported in the Option Awards column represent the aggregate grant date fair value of the incentive units of Excelerate, L.P. (the "Incentive Units") granted, initially or by modification of a previously-granted award, to the Named Executive Officers, as computed in accordance with ASC 718.
+The Incentive Units are intended to constitute "profits interests" for U.S. federal income tax purposes Despite the fact that the Incentive Units do not require the payment of an exercise price, they are most similar economically to stock options.
 Accordingly, they are classified as "options" under the definition provided in Item 402(a)(6)(i) of Regulation S-K as an instrument with an "option-like feature."
-The assumptions used in calculating the grant date fair value of the Incentive Units reported in the Option Awards column are set forth in Note 12 to the consolidated financial statements disclosed in the Company's Annual Report on Form 10-K filed with the SEC on March 9, 2023.
-The amounts reported in this column reflect the accounting cost for these Incentive Units and do not correspond to the actual economic value that may be received by the Named Executive Officers for such Incentive Units. - (7) The amounts reported in the All Other Compensation column reflect the 401(k) plan matching contributions made by the Company on behalf of each of Ms. Ramsey, Mr. Long and Mr. Trembley during the fiscal years ended December 31, 2021 and 2022.
-See the section titled "2022 Elements of Compensation-Other Benefits" above for additional information regarding 401(k) plan contributions. - (8) Effective March 9, 2023, the Board appointed Mr. Long to serve as acting Chief Executive Officer on an interim basis.
+The assumptions used in calculating the grant date fair value of the Incentive Units reported in the Option Awards column are set forth in Note 13 to the consolidated

+- financial statements disclosed in the Company's Annual Report on Form 10-K filed with the SEC on March 7, 2024.
+The amounts reported in this column reflect the accounting cost for these Incentive Units and do not correspond to the actual economic value that may be received by the Named Executive Officers for such Incentive Units. - (8) The amounts reported in the All Other Compensation column reflect the 401(k) plan matching contributions made by the Company on behalf of each of Ms. Ramsey, Mr. Long and Mr. Trembley during the fiscal years ended December 31, 2022 and 2023 and on behalf of Mr. White during the fiscal year ended December 31, 2023, as well as amounts paid on behalf of Ms. Ramsey, Mr. Long and Mr. Trembley during the fiscal years ended December 31, 2022 and 2023 and on behalf of Mr. White during the fiscal year ended December 31, 2023 with respect to life insurance premiums.
+See the section titled "2023 Elements of Compensation-Other Benefits" above for additional information regarding 401(k) plan contributions. - (9) Effective March 9, 2023, the Board appointed Mr. Long to serve as Interim Chief Executive Officer on an interim basis. - (10) On April 21, 2023, the Board approved a bonus payment to Mr. Long for serving as Interim Chief Executive Officer. - (11) In accordance with applicable SEC rules, information for Mr. White is not provided for 2022 because he was not a Named Executive Officer as of December 31, 2022. - (12) On March 30, 2023, Mr. White's annual base salary was increased from \$350,000 to \$360,500.